Py-pharm/Students-Performance/README.md

 ## Dataset

 > This data set consists of the marks secured by the students in various subjects.
-We aim to explore the influence of the parents background, test preparation, etc, on students performance.
+This project aims to explore the influence of the parents background, test preparation, etc, on students performance.

 ## Summary of Findings